Magnetic interactions and excitations in SrMnSb$_2$: Introduction

 Here, we apply linear response theory to investigate the magnetic interactions and excitations in $\srmnsb$.
-We calculate and resolve exchange couplings, gaining insight into the microscopic origin of the magnetism.
-Using the obtained exchange parameters, we calculate the spin-wave spectra via linear spin-wave theory (LSWT) and compare them with INS measurements.
+We calculate and resolve isotropic exchange couplings, gaining insight into the microscopic origin of the magnetism.
+Using the obtained exchange parameters, we calculate the SW spectra via linear spin wave theory (LSWT) and compare them with INS measurements.
 This comparison confirms the substantial magnetic frustration existing in the Mn layers.
 The linear-response results allow a discussion of how to tune the magnetic frustration by carrier doping.